openx-lab/x-lab-paper_co-read/opensource_paper_list.md

 - [ ] 4.
 Dynamic Leadership: Getting Around Blind Spots，2016
 - [ ] 5.
 Evolution Patterns of Open-Source Software Systems and Communities，2002
 - [ ] 6.
 Onboarding in Open Source Projects，2014
-- [ ] 7.
+- [x] 7.
 Performance and Participation in Open Source Software on GitHub，2013
 - [ ] 8.
 Work Practices and Challenges in Pull-Based Development: The Contributor’s Perspective，2016
+- [ ] 9.
+Social Coding in GitHub: Transparency and Collaboration in an Open Software Repository，ACM 2012

 ## 专题篇